kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 300.000 USD over five.

 You can, of course, see the problem.
 If you simply throw your workload on the cloud the same way you treat your on-premises setup you will spend a *lot* of money.
-You see, until now you threw an oversized storage at the problem *because* you had to plan for 3-5 years.
+You see, until now you threw oversized storage at the problem *because* you had to plan for 3-5 years.
 You, as the imaginary IT manager *had* to make sure you wouldn't run into problems two years down the line because you wouldn't get the budget to buy another shipment of metal.